BottlecapDave/HomeAssistant-OctopusEnergy/_docs/sensors/electricity.md

 `sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_current_consumption`

 The latest electricity consumption sent to Octopus Energy.
 This will update every minute.
 This has been built to see the accumulation within the energy dashboard.
 If you are wanting a sensor to see the current day's accumulation, then you will need to use something like [utility meter](https://www.home-assistant.io/integrations/utility_meter/).
+When using an utility meter, you will need to ensure `delta values` is set to true.

 It has been noticed that daily consumption reported in Home Assistant can differ to when looking at past data within Octopus Energy.
 It looks like this is because Octopus Energy will favour "official" data from your smart meter over the data they collect.

 If current consumption data is unable to be retrieved, then the integration will attempt to retrieve missing data.
 This will be done up to 5 days behind to give a buffer before the API requires a higher interval and will not be changed.